Sallie Lamb

 Sarah Elizabeth Lamb (known as Sallie) FMedSci is the Pro-Vice-Chancellor and Executive Dean of the Faculty of Health and Life Sciences at the University of Exeter, and the Mireille Gillings Professor for Health Innovation.
-She is also an Honorary Departmental Professor at the Nuffield Department of Medicine, University of Oxford and the Director of the Oxford Clinical Trials Research Unit.
+She is also an Honorary Departmental Professor at the Nuffield Department of Medicine, University of Oxford and was the Foundation Director of the Oxford Clinical Trials Research Unit.

 Early life and education

 Lamb graduated in 1986 from the University of Salford School of Physiotherapy.
 For her postgraduate studies she moved to the University of Southampton, where she completed a Masters in Rehabilitation.
 She completed her Doctor of Philosophy degree at the University of Oxford, working with John Grimley Evans on the mobility of frail elderly people.